Japanese rocket blasts off with batteries for space station

 CAPE CANAVERAL, Fla.
-(AP) — A Japanese rocket has blasted off with powerful new batteries for the International Space Station.
+(AP) — A Japanese supply ship rocketed toward the International Space Station on Tuesday, two weeks after a launch pad fire halted the first countdown.

-Tuesday’s launch in southern Japan came two weeks after a launch pad fire halted the first countdown.
-Japanese officials blamed the fire on static electricity and oxygen propellant.
+Japanese officials traced the fire to static electricity and oxygen propellant, and corrected the problem.

 The 4-ton shipment should arrive at the space station Saturday.
 Spacewalking astronauts will install the six new lithium-ion batteries later this year, replacing old-style batteries.
 The cargo ship is named Kounotori, Japanese for white stork.